 include ATNF data.

-any publications which include ATNF data.
+of any publications which include ATNF data.

 Data provided by the Multibeam Survey Working Group.

 Pages created by M. Marquarding and L. Staveley-Smith.